Watch the Video

 On occasion, you may find that a server flags your domain as spam.
 If this happens, you can spin up a new one with the tracking subdomain.
 Make sure you follow the same instructions to create a new tracking subdomain with a different name to reset your deliverability if needed.

 Email Content and Formatting

-Deactivate Click Tracking: Click tracking manipulates links in emails, which SPAM filters can sometimes detect.
-Disable this feature if you're having issues by deactivating it in each user's profile.
-For additional information, please see the "Click Tracking in Apollo" article.
+- Deactivate Click Tracking: Click Tracking manipulates the links in your emails, which spam filters can sometimes detect.
+Apollo strongly recommends you disable this feature if you're having issues with deliverability.
+You can deactivate it in each user's profile in the email settings.

-Deactivate Open Tracking: The same technology for open and click tracking is usually very sensitive to filters in email servers.
-This makes them more susceptible to SPAM blockers.
-If this is something you've struggled with and you have followed the instructions provided above as best practice, you may want to consider disabling open tracking.
-For additional information, please see the "Open Tracking Overview" article.
+- Deactivate Open Tracking: The same technology from open and click tracking is often sensitive to email server filters.
+This makes your emails more susceptible to spam blockers.
+You may want to consider disabling open tracking in the email settings.
+For more information, please see the Open Tracking Overview article.

 Only Send Messages to Contacts with Verified Emails: Use the email status filter and the date refreshed in Apollo filter when prospecting.
 You should only add contacts with valid, up-to-date emails into your sequences.

 If a contact with a verified email spam blocks you, it doesn't mean the email address is inaccurate.
 It means the contact likely exists and your email was either automatically or manually marked as unfit or inappropriate for delivery.

 Are you a diehard Apollo fan who’s passionate about sharing and learning industry-leading sales tactics from members of our sales community?
 Sign up here to join over 1,000 sales professionals in roundtable discussions and product tech talks, learn more Apollo hacks and proactive sales tips, and network with other like-minded sales souls working hard to hone their craft!